 Choose OKDIOS for Corrective Jaw Surgery

-Patients requiring jaw surgery should look to Dr. Perry L. Brooks or Dr. Seth R. Brooks for assistance.
+Patients requiring jaw surgery should look to Dr. Seth R. Brooks for assistance.
 He offers years of experience providing knowledgeable care to patients throughout the Norman, Moore and Oklahoma City metro areas.
-From the very first consultation to the last follow-up post-surgery appointment, Dr. Perry L. Brooks or Dr. Seth R. Brooks will provide only the most steadfast professionalism and poise.
+From the very first consultation to the last follow-up post-surgery appointment, Dr. Seth R. Brooks will provide only the most steadfast professionalism and poise.

 Get the straight and beautiful mouth you’ve always desired by calling (405) 329-3500 now to schedule your appointment with Oklahoma Oral Surgery and Dental Implants.